MichaelKim20/MichaelKim20/README.md

 ----

-# 👋 Michael Kim – Technical Analysis Library for Crypto Bot (Python)
+# Technical Analysis Library for Crypto Bot (Python)
 Developed a lightweight Python library that implements core technical indicators for use in algorithmic crypto trading systems.

 - Indicators: RSI, EMA, MACD, Bollinger Bands, and more